 Beth spends most of her time advising clients on business, real estate, employment and bankruptcy law issues.
 She works with start-up business clients to select and form business entities.
 For the established business clients, she provides counsel on a variety of everyday business matters, including employment issues.
 She also helps clients negotiate and document their business relationships and transactions in order to avoid costly disputes.
 She has considerable experience representing creditors in courts, especially the Bankruptcy Court, asserting their rights against nonpaying debtors.
 Her extensive background in real estate law also contributes to her successes in representing parties in financing transactions.

 Beth is admitted to practice law in the states of New Hampshire and Maine.
-In addition to her professional affiliations, she is a member and Chair of the Exeter Economic Development Commission and a member of the Exeter Area Chamber of Commerce Board of Directors.
+In addition to her professional affiliations, she is a member of The Exeter Hospital Cancer Center Campaign Cabinet.